saurabhdeshpande93/gp-auto-regression/README.md

 ```
 2. Set up the virtual environment and install dependencies:

-For CPU system, create a virutal environment with pip or conda and install dependencies using 'requirement.txt' file as follows:
+For CPU system, create a virtual environment with pip or conda and install dependencies using 'requirement.txt' file as follows:
 ```bash
 conda create -n gpauto python==3.10 conda activate gpauto